-As of the end of the Reporting Period, TE employed approximately 87,000 people worldwide, including contract employees.
+TE has employees located throughout the world.
+At fiscal year-end 2024, we employed approximately 87,000 people worldwide, including contract employees.
 Approximately 35,000 were in the EMEA region, 26,000 were in the Asia-Pacific region, and 26,000 were in the Americas region.

-In the Reporting Period, TE's supply chain included suppliers of raw materials, commodities, components, and services required to support its operations.
+In the Reporting Period, TE's supply chain included suppliers of raw materials, commodities, components, and other services required to support its operations.
 TE's global supply chain comprised approximately 33,000 direct and indirect suppliers.